Brač: Name

+Stephanus of Byzantium writes in the 6th century in his Ethnica of Brettia: Brettia, Island in the Adriatic Sea, with a river called Brettios.
+Greeks call it Elaphussa, the inhabitants Brettanis.
+The ethnicon should be Brettians, given how Polybios uses the Femininum.
+Today it is called Brettians.

 Geography

 Brač is with an area of 396 km2 the largest island in Dalmatia, and the third largest island in the Adriatic Sea overall.
 The island is roughly oval-shaped, being almost 40 km wide from east to west, and about 14 km north to south.
 Brač has a long and folded coastline with a length of more than 180 km, with numerous smaller and larges bays.
 Particularly noticeable are the natural harbours of Supetar, Splitska, Pučišća, and Povlja, Sumartin, Milna and Bobovišća.

 Brač is separated from the mainland to the north by the Brač Channel, which is 5 to 13 km wide and down to 78m deep.
 To the north it faces Split and Omiš.
 To the east it is separated from the mainland by a continuation of the Brač channel, with distances between 6 km at Baška voda up to 10 km at Makarska.
 To the south it faces the neighbouring island of Hvar, separated by the Hvar Channel with a maximal depth of 91m.
 The closest distance is between Murvica and the northern beaches of Hvar with less than 4 km, up to about 14 km at the east and west ends of Brač.
 To the west, it is separated from the island of Šolta by the Split Gates, which is about 800m wide.
 The uninhabited islet of Mrduja lies in the Split Gates.
 In an annual event, people from Brač and people from Šolta play a game of tug of war over the islet.